+On or before April 26, 2027, the District will conform to the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA, as the technical standard for accessibility.
+All new or significantly revised web content must meet WCAG 2.1 AA standards by the implementation date set forth above.

+The following digital content may be excepted from the WCAG 2.1 Level AA accessibility requirement:

+1. Archived web content.
+Web content that meets all four of the following criteria are excepted from the technical standard:

+a.
+The content was created before April 26, 2027, or reproduces paper documents or the contents of other physical media (e.g., audiotapes, film negatives, and CD-ROMs) that were created before April 26, 2027;

+b.
+The content is kept only for reference, research, or recordkeeping;

+c.
+The content is kept in a special area for archived content; and

+d.
+The content has not been changed since it was archived.

+2. Preexisting conventional electronic documents.
+Documents that meet the following two criteria (except that documents that are currently being used to apply for, access, or participate in district services, programs, or activities and will continue to be used for that purpose following the implementation date) are excepted from the technical standard:

+a.
+The documents are word processing, presentation, PDF, or spreadsheet files; and

+b.
+They were available on the district’s website or mobile app before April 26, 2027.

+3. Content posted by a third party where the third party is not posting due to contractual, licensing, or other arrangements with the district.

+4. Individualized documents that are password-protected.
+Documents that meet all three of the following criteria are excepted from the technical standard:

+a.
+The documents are word processing, presentation, PDF, or spreadsheet files;

+b.
+The documents are about a specific person, property, or account; and

+c.
+The documents are password-protected or otherwise secured.

+5. Preexisting social media posts.

+Legacy content (that content existing prior to the implementation date of April 26, 2027) will be remediated according to a phased plan, with priority given to frequently accessed materials.

-The District will measure the accessibility of its website according to the degree to which it conforms to W3C Web Accessibility Initiative’s (WAI) Web Content Accessibility Guidelines (WCAG) 2.0, the Web Accessibility Initiative Accessible Rich Internet Applications Suite (WAI-ARIA) 1.0 techniques for web content, or to updated versions of these guidelines, except where doing so would impose an undue burden or create a fundamental alteration.
-This policy applies to all new, updated, and existing web pages as well as all web content produced or updated by the District or provided by third-party vendors.
+This policy applies to all new, updated, and existing web pages, web applications and mobile applications, as well as all digital content produced or updated by the District or provided by third-party vendors.
+This policy also applies to all online instructional materials, forms, and communications intended for public use.

 The District has designated a Website Compliance Coordinator within the [name of department].
-The Compliance Coordinator will create and facilitate ongoing professional development for all District personnel who develop, load, maintain and/or audit website content and functionality, which will include training on the Web Accessibility Policy and District personnel roles and responsibilities to ensure that web design, documents and multimedia content are accessible.
-The Compliance Coordinator will conduct biannual [or more frequent] audits of the website and correct inaccessible content in a timely manner.
+The Website Compliance Coordinator will create and facilitate ongoing professional development for all District personnel who develop, load, maintain and/or audit website content and functionality, which will include training on the Web Accessibility Policy and District personnel roles and responsibilities to ensure that web design, documents and multimedia content are accessible.
+The Website Compliance Coordinator will conduct annual [or more frequent] accessibility audits and correct inaccessible content in a timely manner.

-Individuals who wish to submit a complaint regarding a violation of the ADA, Section 504 or Section 508 related to the District’s website may do so by emailing the Website Compliance Coordinator (name and email address of the compliance coordinator) or by contacting [identify name, title, email and mailing address of alternate contact person, e.g. 504 coordinator, public relations supervisor, business manager, etc.].
+Individuals who wish to submit a complaint regarding a violation of the ADA, Section 504 or Section 508 related to the District’s website or other digital content may do so by emailing the Website Compliance Coordinator identified herein or by contacting [identify name, title, email and mailing address of alternate contact person, e.g. 504 coordinator, public relations supervisor, business manager, etc.] using the District’s Section 504 grievance procedure.
 Complaints should include:

 Full name of the complainant;